The Ultimate Guide To Hiring A Grant Writer, or Not

-As founders ourselves, we know that financial resources at a startup are always at a premium.
+We know that financial resources at a startup, small business or nonprofit are always at a premium.
 Here are some things to consider when deciding if you want to write a grant yourself or hire someone.

 Here are a few questions to consider:

 Do you have time to write the grant?

 We all know how important focus is, and we know how precious your time is.
 On average, you can count on three hours of writing, editing and proofreading per page of the narrative.

 1.5 hours to carefully read and outline the RFP (grant application guidelines)

 5 hours to write a detailed budget justification and to complete the budget forms